 Google Research Validates Behavioral Interviewing

-In a wide-ranging interview that appeared in The New York Times last week, Lazlo Bock, Google’s senior vice president for people operations, praised behavioral interviewing, panned brainteaser questions, noted that academic accomplishments don't translate to on-the-job-success and confessed that Google's own hiring process is "a complete, random mess."
+In a wide-ranging interview that appeared in The New York Times, Lazlo Bock, Google’s former Senior Vice President for People Operations, praised behavioral interviewing, panned brainteaser questions, noted that academic accomplishments don't translate to on-the-job-success and confessed that Google's own hiring process is "a complete, random mess."
 With the exception of the commentary on Google's hiring process, we've been telling clients the same things for the last 30 years.

 We couldn't agree more and said so, two years ago in our article, "Oddball Interview Questions: All Risk, No Reward?"